 You're Still Drinking Water Out of Plastic Bottles

-We’ve said it dozens of times, and we’ll say it again: stop drinking your water from plastic bottles!
-These throw-away bottles are commonly made with Bisphenol A (or BPA for short), a hormone-disrupting chemical that can negatively impact fertility in both men and women, may promote cancer, and has also been been linked to obesity.
+We've said it dozens of times, and we'll say it again: stop drinking your water from plastic bottles!
+Not only is it wasteful and the more eco-friendly option, but these throw-away bottles are commonly made with Bisphenol A (or BPA for short).
+While the Food and Drug Administration (FDA) has said BPA is safe in low levels, BPA has been linked possible health effects on the brain and even to increased blood pressure.
 To stay hydrated on the go, buy a BPA-free refillable bottle.

 You're Not Pairing Water with Lemon